rizo/io/README.md

 This library implements the _iteratees_ style of data processing.
 Iteratees address the problem of doing incremental, composable I/O without being lazy.

+### Features

+- Simple extandable and composable core.
+- Early termination by downstream.
+- Notification of uptream termination.
+- Prompt finalization of resources.

 ## Examples

 ```ocaml